 On October 5, 2006, Mr. Kinley was contacted by counsel to PharmAthene.
 The management of HAQ had previously been involved with companies that were represented by counsel to PharmAthene.
-During the call, PharmAthene's counsel inquired if HAQ had committed to a business combination.
+During the call, PharmAthene's counsel inquired if HAQ had committed to an acquisition.
 Mr. Kinley responded that HAQ was engaged in discussions with another healthcare company, but it had not yet signed a definitive merger agreement.
 PharmAthene's counsel inquired whether HAQ would consider discussing a possible business combination with PharmAthene.
-There are no direct business relationships between any of the officers, directors or principal stockholders of HAQ and any of the officers, directors or principal stockholders of PharmAthene and no pre-existing businesses relationships between any of our initial stockholders and any affiliates of PharmAthene.
-However, counsel to PharmAthene also serves as counsel to a company on which Mr. Pappajohn, Dr. Schaffer and Mr. Berger serve as members of the Board of Directors and of which Wayne Schellhammer, a member of the HAQ Board of Directors, is the President and Chief Executive Officer.
-There were no discussions between counsel to PharmAthene and any of Messrs.
+There are no direct business relations between any of the officers, directors or principal stockholders of HAQ and any of the officers, directors or principal stockholders of Directors and of PharmAthene also serves as counsel to a company on which Mr. Pappajohn, Dr. Schaffer and Mr. Berger serve as members of the Board of Directors and of which Wayne Schellhammer, a member of the HAQ Board of Directors, is the President and Chief Executive Officer.
+There were no prior discussions between counsel to PharmAthene and any of Messrs.
 Pappajohn or Schellhammer or Dr. Schaffer or prior to October 5, 2006 concerning a possible transaction between of PharmAthene and HAQ.